xym2009/SARL1BMatch/README.md

 # SARL1BMatch

-A docker of our proposed multi-view SAR image matching method published at IEEE TGRS 2022.
-It can be downloaded from this link:
+An implementation of our proposed multi-view SAR image matching method published at IEEE TGRS 2022.
+It can be downloaded from this link: https://pan.baidu.com/s/1RYw6QU4-MPnzwtwI3pJtXw?pwd=blpv.

 # How to use
 1. Load this docker in Ubuntu 18.04. (sudo docker load -i xymtest.tar.gz)